trafiklab/trafiklab.se/content/api/trafiklab-apis/gtfs-regional/_index.md

 ### How often is this dataset updated?

-The static data in this dataset is updated on a daily basis, typically between 03:00 and 07:00.
-The real-time data (ServiceAlerts.pb and TripUpdates.pb) is updated every 15 seconds.
-The vehicle position data (VehiclePositions.pb) is updated every 3 seconds.
+The static data in this dataset is updated on a daily basis.
+The real-time data receives multiple updates per minute, see [realtime data](realtime) for more information.

 ### Which operators are covered by this dataset?